eliasd1/city-explorer/README.md

 **Author**: Elias Dadoush
 **Version**: 1.0.0
-**Version**:1.5.0 - refactored code for /location and /weather endpoints and added a /parks path
+**Version**:1.2.0 - refactored code for /location and /weather endpoints and added a /parks path **Version**: 1.5.0 - added cache system

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->